shunnnosukekawai/detectron2_customedata/FUNSD.md

 * Explanation of the keys
  * file_name: the full path to the image file
- * image_id: a unique id that identifies this image
+ * image_id: a unique id that identifies the image
- * height, width: the shape of image
+ * height, width: the shape of the image
- * annotations: each dict corresponds to annotations of one instance in this image
+ * annotations: each dict corresponds to annotations of one instance in the image
-   * bbox: list of 4 numbers representing the bounding box of the instance
+   * bbox: list of 4 numbers representing the bounding box of the instance;
-   * category_id: an integer in the range [0, num_categories) representing the category label.
+   * category_id: an integer in the range [0, num_categories) representing the category label:
-     category_id corresponds to {'answer': 0, 'header': 1, 'question': 2, 'other': 3}
+     category_id corresponds to {'answer': 0, 'header': 1, 'question': 2, 'other': 3};
-   * bbox_mode: the format of bbox
+   * bbox_mode: the format of bbox.
-     I chose BoxMode.XYXY_ABS because my box represents (x0, y0, x1, y1)
+     In this case, BoxMode.XYXY_ABS was chosen because the box represents (x0, y0, x1, y1);
-   * segmentation: it represents a list of polygon.
+   * segmentation: a list of polygons.
-     I made a segmentation which represents the box corners [(xmin, ymin), (xmax, ymin),(xmax, ymax), (xmin, ymax)]
+     This segmentation represents the box corners [(xmin, ymin), (xmax, ymin),(xmax, ymax), (xmin, ymax)].

 ## How to register the function
 ```